 - Key feature: Offers printable shipping labels directly to the seller.

 Poshmark is an app that enables people to sell items of clothing they no longer want.
 Items are listed by category, making it easy for them to be found by shoppers.
 One standout feature of Poshmark is the app’s virtual posh parties, whereby thousands of Poshmark users gather several times a day to create listings, share listings, and shop.
+This app boasts tons of market reach and is easy to use.
 When your old clothing sells, you’ll be sent a shipping label so you can drop the item off at a postal dropbox.